hashicorp/terraform-provider-azuread/docs/resources/access_package_assignment_policy.md

 <a id="nestedblock--requestor_settings"></a>
 `requestor_settings` block supports the following:

-- `accept_requests` (Optional) Whether to accept requets now, when disabled, no new requests can be made using this policy.
+- `accept_requests` (Optional) Whether to accept requests now, when disabled, no new requests can be made using this policy.
 - `requestor` (Optional) The users who are allowed to request on this policy, which can be singleUser, groupMembers, and connectedOrganizationMembers. (see [below for block details](#nestedblock--requestor_settings--requestor))
 - `scope_type` (Optional) Specify the scopes of the requestors.
 Valid values are `AllConfiguredConnectedOrganizationSubjects`, `AllExistingConnectedOrganizationSubjects`, `AllExistingDirectoryMemberUsers`, `AllExistingDirectorySubjects`, `AllExternalSubjects`, `NoSubjects`, `SpecificConnectedOrganizationSubjects`,`SpecificDirectorySubjects`.